 It’s hard to rebrand an entire city, especially if you want to appeal to young people.
 Especially if that city is Haifa and you’re competing against cities like Tel-Aviv, known worldwide for its advantages.
-But Haifa, Israel’s third largest city, is doing a pretty good job of making its downtown an area worth visiting, even if you hadn’t planned on heading up north.
+But Haifa, Israel’s third-largest city, is doing a pretty good job of making it’s downtown an area worth visiting, even if you hadn’t planned on heading up north.
 Yep, Haifa is not just about the Baha’i Gardens anymore (although it’s not to be missed).
-It’s a city with a lot of history, beautiful architecture, lots of kinds of food from all around the world and great places to trek and travel.
+It’s a city with a lot of history, beautiful architecture, lots of kinds of food from all around the world, and great places to trek and travel.

-All these changes has made the city more appealing for tourists, both from Israel and abroad.
-The downtown area is perfect for a long weekend, and there are many new hotels and boutique hotel that will be glad to put you right in the middle of things.
-However, we think that the best way to discover this interesting place (and probably the cheapest way, too), is to find a place on Airbnb.
+All these changes have made the city more appealing for tourists, both from Israel and abroad.
+The downtown area is perfect for a long weekend, and there are many new hotels and boutique hotels that will be glad to put you right in the middle of things.
+However, we think that the best way to discover this interesting place (and probably the cheapest way, too) is to find a place on Airbnb.
 There are charming rooms and apartments, and the prices are still super-cheap.
 Get your own home in Haifa and explore downtown at your own pace with comfort and ease!